If you are facing separation or divorce, we are here for you.

 Although there are only now exceptional circumstances to resist a divorce, no-fault divorce procedure builds in a 20-week period of reflection.
 This is between the date of the application and the date of what is now called the conditional order (formerly decree nisi).
 There's a further wait of 6 weeks and 1 day before the final order (formerly decree absolute) can be granted.
 Therefore, the majority of divorcing couples will find that it takes a minimum of 26 weeks from start to finish of the application.

 Negotiations over financial arrangements may make the divorce process longer.
-You can get divorced before you reach an agreement over finances, although it is preferable to reach a financial settlement before the final order is granted.
+You can get divorced before you reach an agreement over finances, although it is preferable, and often important, to reach a financial settlement before the final order is granted.

 Divorce costs are dependent on the individual circumstances of each case and the amount of advice that is needed to negotiate a settlement, including resolving financial matters and child arrangements.
 If your divorce is complicated, if you both cannot reach an agreement, or if you have to go to court, this can incur higher costs.